 The ability to recycle stalks to grow new plants makes this a perennial vegetable that can be sustainable, cost-effective, healthy, and a must-have for your garden.

-Thinking ahead to all the snack ideas, salads, and recipes you can produce with flavorful celery from your garden is a good use of time to harvest for this vegetable.
+Thinking ahead to all the snack ideas, salads, and recipes you can produce with this flavorful veggie from your garden is a good use of time to harvest for this vegetable.